xgi-org/xgi/CONTRIBUTING.md

 3. Add unit tests for features being added or bugs being fixed.
 4. Run `pytest` to verify all unit tests pass.
 5. Run `isort .` to sort any new import statements.
-6. Run `black` for consistent styling.
+6. Run `black .` for consistent styling.
 7. Update the "Current Version" section of CHANGELOG.md with overview of changes to the interface and add the usernames of all contributors.
 8. Submit Pull Request with a list of changes, links to issues that it addresses (if applicable)
-9. You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.
+9. You may merge the Pull Request in once you have the sign-off of at least one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.

 ## New Version process
+1. Make sure that the Github Actions workflow runs without any errors.
-1. Increase the version number in [setup.py](setup.py), [conf.py](docs/source/conf.py), and [CITATION.cff](CITATION.cff) to the new version that this Pull Request would represent.
+2. Increase the version number in [setup.py](setup.py), [conf.py](docs/source/conf.py), and [CITATION.cff](CITATION.cff) to the new version agreed upon by the core developers.
 The versioning scheme we use is [SemVer](http://semver.org/).
-2. Change the "Current Version" heading to the version number and put a new blank "Current Version" heading above this.
+3. Change the "Current Version" heading to the version number and put a new blank "Current Version" heading above this.
-3. Upload to PyPI.
+4. Upload to PyPI.

 ## Attribution